Key Quote

 RAD — STAGNATE

 The poem presents a devastating portrait of stagnation across generations.
 Despite the maker's extraordinary skill, his social and economic position never changes — he creates objects of immense beauty and value that are enjoyed exclusively by people wealthier than himself.
-The generational repetition ('his father before him') reveals that this is not a temporary condition but a systemic trap: the economic structures that exploit the maker have persisted for generations and show no sign of changing.
+The generational repetition ('his father before him') reveals that this is not a temporary condition but a systemicsystemic — Relating to an entire system; embedded in the structure of society trap: the economic structures that exploit the maker have persisted for generations and show no sign of changing.
 Parker suggests that talent alone cannot overcome the inequalities of class and global economics.

 Key Words